 RULES FOR ALL DIVISIONS OF BASEBALL AND SOFTBALL

-1. League Opts to Mandate Rule 6.02 (c) (page 92 in the 2019 Baseball rule book; page 90 in the 2019 Softball)- for All Baseball and Softball Divisions: batters must keep one foot in the batter's box during their at-bat.
+1. League opts to Mandate Rule 6.02 (c) (page 92 in the 2019 Baseball rule book; page 90 in the 2019 Softball)- for All Baseball and Softball Divisions: batters must keep one foot in the batter's box during their at-bat.

 Summary: Local League Option: After entering the batter's box, the batter must remain in the batter's box with at least one foot throughout the at bat.